jeanlauliac/mekano/README.md

     Compile: `$cc -c $in -o $out` { cc = `gcc $cflags` };

 Command lines are evaluated by the local shell, typically with `sh -c`.
 'UpperCamel' case is suggested for naming recipes.
+Recipes can appear anywhere in the neomakefile, either after or before the relations referring to it.

 ### Relations